-Childs Engineering Corporation, since its founding in 1970, has dedicated itself to providing engineering services in the specialized field of marine structures.
-This dedication has created a firm that has extensive expertise and experience in structural engineering along the waterfront.
+For over 50 years, Childs Engineering has dedicated itself to providing engineering services in the specialized field of marine structures.
+This dedication has created a firm that has extensive expertise and experience in structural engineering all along the waterfront.

 - Engineers are all qualified divers.

 - Confident when diving in harsh conditions.
 We are prepared to execute dives at any time of the year at any location provided all safety measures are in place.
-Mobilization via land, water or air transportation is not a problem for our dive crews, having mobilized to perform inspections overseas at locations such as Alaska, Guam, Japan, Spain and Iceland.
-We have also fielded crews for underwater inspections throughout the United States.
+Mobilization via land, water or air transportation is not a problem for our dive crews, having mobilized to perform inspections overseas at locations such as Alaska, Guam, Japan, Spain, and Iceland.
+We also field crews for underwater inspections throughout the United States.

-- Childs is a member of ADCI and conducts its diving operations according to the ADCI Consensus Diving Standards as well as OSHA, USACE, Navy or USCG regulations as applicable.
-We are also familiar with USACE EM 385-1-11 standards for contract diving operations and conduct diving operations under theese standards on a regular basis.
+- Childs is a member of the Association of Diving Contractors International (ADCI) and conducts its diving operations according to the ADCI Consensus Diving Standards as well as OSHA, USACE, Navy or USCG regulations as applicable.
+We are also well versed with USACE EM 385-1-11 standards for contract diving operations and conduct diving operations under these standards on a regular basis.

 For your existing waterfront development: